bagisto/bagisto-docs/docs/1.x/package-development/repositories.md

     return [
         'modules' => [
+            ...
             \Webkul\Blog\Providers\ModuleServiceProvider::class,
+            ...
         ]
     ];
     ~~~

-- Now, you are all set to go.
+- Now, You your `PostRepository` is ready to use.